Transportation Options through SDS

 Please note: Cornell University provides all first year students (including transfer students) a free bus pass their first year on campus.

-If you live off campus and have a car, accessible parking may be an appropriate option.
+If you have a car, accessible parking may be an appropriate option.

 If you are approved for accessible parking, SDS will provide you a letter to take to Commuter & Parking Services at 116 Maple Avenue to purchase an accessible permit for campus.
 Campus parking passes can only be purchased for a vehicle that belongs to you or an immediate family member.

 Please note that all students must pay for a parking permit, including an Accessible Parking permit (AP Permit).
 AP permits are sold at an equivalent cost to other central campus parking permits.
 Additional information on accessible parking on the Cornell campus can be found at the Commuter & Parking Services website.

 SDS cannot approve accessible parking for more than two months unless you have a municipality-issued accessible parking hangtag or license plate.

 The CULift is an on-campus, pre-arranged transportation service for students with mobility disabilities, whether permanent or temporary.
 The CULift is provided free of cost.
 The CULift runs on campus, to nearby housing, and to peripheral parking lots.
 View the CULift Service Area Map.

-It operates from 7:45am to 10:00pm, Monday through Friday during the fall and spring semesters.
+It operates from 7:45am to 10:00pm, Monday through Friday during the fall and spring semesters (and on a more limited basis during summer and winter).
 No on-call service is available.
 Due to the large volume of use, all ride requests must be made by 10:00am the business day before the ride.

 For more information: Review the CULift Guidelines.
 To use the service, you must agree to abide by those guidelines.
 Failure to comply with those guidelines may jeopardize your access to it.